savonet/book/quickstart.md

 ```{.liquidsoap include="liq/output.icecast.liq" from=2}
 ```

-The parameters of the operator `output.icecast` we used here are
+The parameters of the operator `output.icecast`\indexop{output.icecast} we used here are

 - the format of the stream: here we encode as mp3,
 - the parameters of your Icecast server: hostname, port (8000 is the default